tamari92/kf2-tournament/rules.md

   - Firebug
   - Survivalist
 - Maximum **two of each:** Sharpshooter, Gunslinger
-- Field Medic and Demolitionist are **mutually exclusive** and cannot co-exist on a team

 These limitations are **strictly** enforced.
 Not adhering to the requirements will result in the team receiving a **zero score** for the match!